TomerFi/lets-go-go/README.md

-# Playground for starting Go development
+# Playground for starting with Go development

 Testing, functions, receiver functions, and visibility are demonstrated in the [greets package][0].</br>
-Go through the code files and follow the comments and log prints.
+Go through the code files and follow the comments and log printing.

-> Missing playgrounds for the basic stuff like types, arrays, slices, maps.

 ## Playgrounds